loeschg/loeschg.github.io/_posts/2014-10-20-resources-for-learning-rxjava-android.markdown

 ### JavaRx: Observable Stream Sequence Provider...whaaaat?

-Cracking open RxJava without the right resources is really difficult because
+Cracking open RxJava without the right resources is really difficult because of the following:

-a) RxJava more a programming paradigm than library (Functional Reactive Programming)
+* RxJava more a programming paradigm than library (Functional Reactive Programming)
-b) RxJava doesn't really have a specific use case.
+* RxJava doesn't really have a specific use case.
 It can solve a lot of problems in various ways.
-c) RxJava's naming conventions don't seem that natural to me and thus it's hard to read, especially when you don't have lambdas/closures.
+* RxJava's naming conventions don't seem that natural to me and thus it's hard to read, especially when you don't have lambdas/closures.
 I'm looking at you Android... no Java 8.
 No, I don't have any better naming suggestions :D

 It's also hard not to feel dumb and close the browser tab when you read this in the RxJava Intro section in the Wiki:

 >RxJava is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.

 Again, maybe you're smarter than me.

 ### What worked for me